Tulane Home Tulane Shield logo linking to site home page

 • Junior-level "domain" courses in Biomaterials and Tissue Engineering, Biomechanics and Biotransport, Biosignals and Bioimaging, and Biomedical Design.
 Each student is required to complete two domain courses with a follow-up graduate-level course.

-• Each student participates in a full one-year group design project to develop devices to aid individuals with disabilities in the New Orleans community.
+• Each student participates in an in-depth one-year group design project to develop innovative devices to solve biomedical health challenges.

 To Apply